mariosubspace/c-sharp-wiki/README.md

 }
 ```

-You need to explicitly cast the object to the interface type to use the clashing methods.
+You need to explicitly cast to the specific interface type to use a clashing method.
 ```cs
 (someClass as IClashing)?.ClashingMethod();